austinorth/s3-cleanup/README.md

-# sure-take-home
+# s3-cleanup
 Helloooooo!

-Here's my submission for the take home exercise.
+Here's my submission for the exercise.

 I used a Python virtual environment for this on MacOS Sonoma.
 To set up the environment, run the following commands: